alexch/codelikethis/public/lessons/javascript/unit_testing.md

 # Callbacks in Mocha

-Mocha handels async code using callback functions.
+Mocha handels asynchronous code using callback functions.
 Usually this callback is named `done`, and if `done` is called without errors then the test passes

 ```js
 describe('User', function() {